Quarantine (Laurel Halo album): Critical reception

 Quarantine received positive critical reviews from critics, with an aggregate score of 80 out of 100 on Metacritic.
 The Wire named Quarantine as the "release of the year" in its annual critics' poll.
 Ian Cohen of Pitchfork called the album "something definitive" and Halo's "best and most cohesive work to date."
 The Quietus called it "one of this year's most intriguing and divisive listens," and noted that "what's blasted her music headlong into the future is its re-integration of those most ancient of musical devices – the unadorned human voice, verse/chorus structures – into environments they’re usually so thoroughly unfamiliar with."
 The Guardian wrote that "it manages to sidestep pretension at almost every turn, partly due to the near-naive vocals that dominate the warm crackle and glow."
 Resident Advisor states "Quarantine binds her past sounds into a toxic, lush blend of ambient suspension and disorienting detail," and called the album Halo's "most immersive and beautiful work to date."
+The album was named the 25th best album of the 2010s by Tiny Mix Tapes.